 - Paid Leave (sick, vacation, holiday, personal, military)

 - Transportation benefits including a Flex Spending Account, Van Pool, Carpool services, and Via Bus services

 - Vision Care Plan

-The Bexar County Sheriff's Office Detention Academy is currently seven (7) weeks long.
-The Academy schedule runs Monday through Friday with an approximate 8:00am to 5:00pm schedule, allowing our Cadets to still spend time with their families.
-As a Cadet, the monthly salary is $2,609.00.
-Upon graduation, the monthly salary increases to $2,731.00 for the first year as a Detention Officer.
+The Bexar County Sheriff's Office Detention Academy is currently fourteen (14) weeks long.
+The Academy runs Monday through Friday with an approximate 8:00 am to 5:00 pm schedule.
+As a Cadet, the monthly salary is $2,975.
+Upon graduation, the monthly salary increases to $3114 for the first year as a Detention Officer.
 After one year upon completion of probation, the salary increases again to $3309 monthly.

-The Academy is heavily academic based in order to prepare our Cadets to take the Texas Commission on Law Enforcement (TCOLE) state exam to receive a jailer's license.
-Defensive tactics, firearm qualifications, and unit observation are also completed during the Academy.
+At the end of the training, Cadets must take the Texas Commission on Law Enforcement (TCOLE) state exam to receive a jailer's license.

-Following the Academy, new Detention Officers will undergo a two (2) week Detention Training period (DTO) in which they will shadow a Detention Training Officer for hands on experience.
-During the DTO period, new Officers will be exposed to the tasks involved on all shifts.
-In the second week of DTO, each Officer will focus on the specific shift he or she will be assigned.
+Following the Academy, new Detention Officers will undergo a three (3) week Detention Training period (DTO) in which they will shadow a Detention Training Officer for hands-on experience.
+During the DTO period, new officers will be exposed to the tasks involved in all shifts.
+In the second week of DTO, each Officer will focus on the specific shift he or she will be assigned."